Guidelines for Editors of Multicontributor Manuscripts

 - Identifying authors who will write the essays, and securing their commitments.

 - Providing whatever editorial guidance the contributors may need, answering their questions, and conducting all necessary communication with them.
 McFarland needs to be in touch with you only

 - Causing the contributors to deliver their essays to you by an agreed-upon date with a signed release (see below).
 You may have to manage or replace an uncooperative author (keeps promising, continues to delay, but insists he’s in to stay).

 - Ensuring that the essays are in proper form before delivering the manuscript.
 It is the editor’s job to assess and resolve such matters as quality, appropriateness, disharmony, and disproportionate length.
 You must also determine to your satisfaction that the content and style of each essay are consistent with a description you and the author have agreed on.
 The essays must follow a uniform format on such matters as notes, bibliography, use of subheadings, and so forth.
 You should proofread and correct each essay before sending the manuscript to us; this includes ensuring the citation styles match throughout the manuscript.
 Don’t allow one contributor to use MLA, for instance, while another uses Chicago.

-- Delivering to McFarland a manuscript complete in every way, including hard copy, disk(s), and contributor releases.
+- Delivering to McFarland a manuscript complete in every way, including an electronic copy of the manuscript and printed copies of all contributor releases.
 We cannot call a manuscript “received” until we have every component of it—and we need it all together in one mailing only.